German Darts Championship: Odds and Betting Preview

 There’s no Gary Anderson this week as he sits this one out while Raymond Van Barneveld is also absent but we still have a strong field which is led, as usual by Michael Van Gerwen.
 The Dutchman is available at odds of 3/4 with SportingBet which gives him a clear lead over the chasing pack.

 Those chasers start with defending champion Peter Wright and, Brisbane Masters Champion Rob Cross, both of whom can be picked up at 13/2 with Ladbrokes and Coral.
-With no Barney or Gary Anderson, the gaps then start to widen with Michael Smith available at 14/1 with Black Type and Royal Panda while Mensur Suljovic is on offer at best odds of 16/1 with Ladbrokes and Coral.
+With no Barney or Gary Anderson, the gaps then start to widen with Michael Smith available at 14/1 with Royal Panda while Mensur Suljovic is on offer at best odds of 16/1 with Ladbrokes and Coral.

 Those are the throwers most likely to take the trophy but will there be a surprise from the outside bunch?